 - Admission to the programme can be at various entry points/levels, depending on individual student's prior achievements.
 The programme defines different foundation modules according to the entry level; (at Level 3, with a four-year study programme, at Level 4 with a three-year study programme and at Level 5 with a two-year study programme).
 The basic compulsory foundation modules include Applied Mathematics and Foundations of Business.
-The Panel notes that in 2018-2019 academic year approximately 47% of the admitted students were admitted via the orientation/foundation level.
 However, in the interviews that were conducted during the site visit, it became clear that the adequacy and appropriateness of the foundation modules is not monitored.
 As per the progress report and the evidence that were made available to the Panel during the extension visit, the foundation modules are monitored regularly through Module Leader reports and the Annual College & Programmes Monitoring reports, which include remedial actions.
 A periodic review of the foundation programme was also completed in 2024.
 In addition, the foundation programme was recently benchmarked and accredited by Ecctis for five years.
 The Panel is satisfied with the actions taken to monitor the adequacy and appropriateness of the foundation programme. - The Panel learned from the site visit interviews that the Admissions Policy is revised regularly, but the evidence presented to the Panel relates mainly to the admission procedures.
 During the extension visit, the Panel was informed that a new committee was established in November 2023 to review the admission requirements.
 The Panel was provided with a revised Admissions Policy and Process that was implemented in September 2024.
 This policy has been published both on the SharePoint of Quality Assurance and Enhancement Office (QAEO) and Blackboard.
-As per the revised policy, BUB offers its own English Language Entry test, which mirrors the IELTS structure being similar in content and structure.
-However, the Panel was not provided with evidence to demonstrate the equivalence of the test by for example, having a cohort of students write both tests and then comparing their scores.
+As per the revised policy, BUB offers its own English Language Entry test, which mirrors the IELTS structure.
+However, the Panel was not provided with evidence to demonstrate the equivalence of the test, by for example, having a cohort of students write both tests and then comparing their scores.
 Therefore, the Panel advises BUB to address this issue.